renandantasp/data_extraction/README.md

 # News Extractor Project

-This project is designed to extract news articles from the Los Angeles Times website based on specified search parameters and save the extracted data into an Excel file.
+This project is designed to extract news articles from the Los Angeles Times website based on specified search parameters and save the extracted data into an Excel file and the images in .jpg files.

 Table of Contents
 - [News Extractor Project](#news-extractor-project)